quicwg/base-drafts/draft-ietf-quic-tls.md

 might be spoofed or altered.

 Endpoints MUST NOT use an `ACK` frame in an unprotected packet to acknowledge packets that were protected by 0-RTT or 1-RTT keys.
-An endpoint MUST ignore an `ACK` frame in an unprotected packet if it claims to acknowledge data that was sent in a protected packet.
-Such an acknowledgement can only serve as a denial of service, since an endpoint that can read protected data is always able to send protected data.
+An endpoint MUST treat receipt of an `ACK` frame in an unprotected packet that claims to acknowledge protected packets as a connection error of type OPTIMISTIC_ACK.
+An endpoint that can read protected data is always able to send protected data.

 Note:

-: 0-RTT data can be acknowledged by the server as it receives it, but any packets containing acknowledgments of 0-RTT data cannot have packet protection removed by the client until the entire server handshake is received by the client.
+: 0-RTT data can be acknowledged by the server as it receives it, but any packets containing acknowledgments of 0-RTT data cannot have packet protection removed by the client until the TLS handshake is complete.
+The 1-RTT keys necessary to remove packet protection cannot be derived until the client receives all server handshake messages.

 An endpoint SHOULD use data from `ACK` frames carried in unprotected packets or packets protected with 0-RTT keys only during the initial handshake.
 All `ACK`